Prepare for Critical Data Analytics Roles

 MET CS 550 Computational Mathematics for Machine Learning

-Mathematics is fundamental to data science and machine learning.
-This course reviews essential mathematical concepts and procedures which are fundamental.
-These concepts are illustrated by Python and/or R code and by many visualizations.
-This course discusses mathematical concepts and computational methods for data science using simple self-contained examples, intuition and visualization.
-These examples will help develop intuitive explanations behind mathematical concepts.
-Extensive visualizations will be used to illustrate core mathematical concepts.
-The emphasis is both on mathematics and computational algorithms that are at the heart of many algorithms for data analysis and machine learning.
-This course will advance students mathematical skills that can be used effectively in data analytics and machine learning.
-Prerequisite: Basic knowledge of Python or R. Or instructor's consent. [ 4 cr. ]
+Undergraduate Prerequisites: Basic knowledge of Python or R; or consent of instructor. - Mathematics is fundamental to data science and machine learning.
+In this course, you will review essential mathematical concepts and fundamental procedures illustrated by Python and/or R code and visualizations.
+Computational methods for data science presented through accessible, self-contained examples, intuitive explanations, and visualization will be discussed.
+Equal emphasis will be placed on both mathematics and computational methods that are at the heart of many algorithms for data analysis and machine learning.
+You will also advance your mathematical proficiency enabling you to effectively apply your skills to data analytics and machine learning. [ 4 cr. ]

 Section |